thedignityofcoffee/OBU-DevOps-Final/Week5/README.md

 ## Avoiding the self-test trap

 - The self-test trap refers to a situation in software testing where a test essentially checks itself, resulting in a meaningless or ineffective test.
 This can occur when the test's verification process is based on the same logic or assumptions used in the code being tested.
 - To use a sorting algorithm while testing a sorting algorithm would be to fall into the self-test trap!
 If code is tested by the same code, the test is meaningless.
-It's like asserting that a + b == a + b.
+It's like asserting that `a + b == a + b`.
 - The self-test trap does not apply if testing using known correct results.
 But it can apply when doing comprehensive tests with randomized data, and these are the most valuable in automated testing.
 - Therefore, we must test for the data integrity of the sorting algorithm in a different way.